nielssp/nielssp.dk/content/pages/about.md

 # About
-This is the blog of a 27 year old software developer from Denmark.
+This is the blog of a 28 year old software developer from Denmark.

 Email: blog@nielssp.dk

+The source of this website is on [GitHub](https://github.com/nielssp/nielssp.dk).

 [My Privay Policy.](privacy.md)